HopHouse/gop/README.md

   gop scan file [flags]

 Flags:
-      --blacklist-extensions strings   Extension that will be blacklisted. (default [exe,ttf,dll,svg,go,py,html,css,js,yar,json,md,tex])
+      --blacklist-extensions strings   Extension that will be blacklisted. (default [exe,ttf,dll,svg,go,pyi,html,css,js,yar,md,.lnk,tex,settingcontent-ms,template,lnk,nasl,sys,nse,lib])
-      --blacklist-location strings     Locations were the script will not look. (default [C:\Windows]) -h, --help                           help for file
+      --blacklist-location strings     Locations were the script will not look. (default [C:\Windows,C:\Users\Public]) -t, --concurrency int                Number of threads used. (default 10) -h, --help                           help for file
       --only-files                     Only display found items that are files.
   -p, --path strings                   Locations were to look the script have to look.
-  -s, --search strings                 Specify a file will all the pattern that need to be checked. (default [(?i)identifiants,(?i)password,(?i)mot de passe,(?i)motdepasse,(?i)compte(s)?,kdb(x)?,(?i)secret,key[0-9].db$,(?i)backup,.ntds$,SYSTEM$,SAM$])
+  -s, --search strings                 Specify a file will all the pattern that need to be checked. (default [(?i)identifiants,(?i)password,(?i)mot de passe,(?i)motdepasse,(?i)compte(s)?,kdb(x)?,(?i)secret,key[0-9].db$,(?i)backup,.ntds$,SYSTEM$,SAM$,id_rsa.*])
       --whitelist-extensions strings   Extension that will be whithelisted.
 If specified the black list option is taken in consideration by the program.
 Exemple : msg, squlite, zip, backup

 Global Flags:
       --logfile string            Set a custom log file. (default "logs.txt")